(888) 815-0802Sign In

-Sales operations will continue to be an essential role in sales teams in 2020.
+Sales operations will continue to be an essential role in sales teams.
 Many sales ops decisions often determine whether the sales team hits their yearly targets or not.

-Anyone in a sales ops role is facing some unique challenges in the next year.
+Anyone in a sales ops role will face some unique challenges next year.
 These are brought on by increasingly complex sales technologies, as well as the need for better reporting and analysis on company data.

-We’ve spoken to a few sales operations leaders to understand how the sales ops role will evolve in 2020, and here’s what we found.
+We’ve spoken to a few sales operations leaders to understand how the sales ops role will evolve in the future, and here’s what we found.

 The sales technology space is starting to see consolidation as more and more vendors are looking to build the Swiss Army Knife platform for sales reps.